Doc-Scripter/Article/README.md

 And because there are 3 items ,you divide by the number of baskets to get the mean (3+5+9)/3=5.66

-we'll round it off to get the valuse as a whole number.The mean becomes 6.
+we'll round it off to get the values as a whole number.The mean becomes 6.

 ![mean](image.png)

 **median :**

--lets say you have a group of 3 people with ages 24,26,28 in a queue to sign a register the median of 24,26 and 28 is 26 the middle value
+-lets say you have a group of 3 people with ages 24,26,28 in a queue to sign a register.

+The median of 24,26 and 28 is 26 the middle value

 Now back to that stack of student papers.
 If there's one or two papers that are way off the charts, either super high or super low, the mean grade might not give you the best picture of how the class is actually performing; but, the median would show you the true middle point, which could be a more accurate representation of the overall student performance.